-I started off this year with my Georgia vacation at my daughter’s and talk about a reboot!
-Honestly, I was determined 2017 was going to be fabulous but I struggled.
+I started off 2018 with my Georgia vacation at my daughter’s and talk about a reboot!
+Honestly, I was determined 2018 was going to be fabulous but I struggled.
 A lot.
 And tried to ignore it.
 A lot.
-And I think that accumulated and I found the physical issues didn’t go away any more than the emotional ones did.
+And I think that all accumulated and I found the physical issues didn’t go away any more than the emotional ones did.
 And I found that maybe time doesn’t heal all wounds any more than sheer determination does.

 There were and are a lot of family issues and resentments, uncertainty and angst surrounding my folks and decisions made.
 And then we had one of the worst winters ever, the amount of snow was unbelievable, and summer storms with flooding and wind damage & seven trees lost.
 In addition to two large ashes lost, a huge willow went down and five good sized oaks, bushes, and landscaping went down with it.
 And there was so much damage to my home and gardens from the neglect suffered while I was gone.
 And through it all, although I try to focus on the positive, I’ve just had an overwhelming sense of loss.